robindotis/contented/docs/docs.md

 date: 2025-01-25 12:00:00
 ---

-## Why Contented🕸?
+## About Contented🕸

-> Let a hundred blogging tools bloom; let a hundred schools of thought blog.
->
-> -- With apologies to <cite>[Mao Zedong](https://en.wikipedia.org/wiki/Hundred_Flowers_Campaign)</cite>

-The idea behind ***Contented*** 🕸 is to encourage building, hosting and managing independent blogs over the use one of the common blogging services.
-In the spirit of the [IndieWeb](https://indieweb.org/).

-Why yet another blogging tool?
-The more independent tools there are, the more means of expression we have and the more ways of thinking are encouraged.

 ***Contented*** 🕸 is not a service.
 It is a straightforward tool for creating a website.

-It is not a one click install tool, yet no coding knowledge is needed to put content online using ***Contented***🕸.
-The instructions make heavy use of GitHub, in order to get started.
-They are aimed at those with no prior experience of creating websites or using GitHub.
-A new website can be online within a couple of minutes by following the instructions.
+Content is created in text files and saved to your website.
+That's it.

+A new website can be online within a couple of minutes.
+No coding knowledge is required to put content online using ***Contented***🕸.

+If you are not familiar with working in text files and using sites such as GitHub, you need to be willing to learn just a little in order to have your own independent part of the web.
+In the spirit of the [IndieWeb](https://indieweb.org/).

 It helps if you are willing to play around a bit and explore the tool.
 If this is you, [keep reading](#table-of-contents), if not, these alternative independent online blogging services are highly recommended: